zrshishir/interview/php/oop/oop.md

     Re-usability– a number of children, can inherit from the same parent.
 This is very useful when we have to provide common functionality such as adding, updating and deleting data from the database.
     Polymorphism – this is concerned with having a single form but many different implementation ways.
 The main purpose of polymorphism is;
     Simplify maintaining applications and making them more extendable.

+What is a class?
+    A class is simply a representation of a type of object.
+It is the blueprint/plan/template that describes the details of an object.